ryan-lang24/Computational-Thinking-Code/README.md

             print('Sorry, you are out of guesses and did not guess the word.') print ("The word was:" + word )

+ ##This function is the entirety of the game.
+This function takes the selected word from the function above it, and makes that the target for the player to reach.
+The len function shows the player the amount of letters that the randomly selected word consists of.
+We gave the player the ability to guess a letter from the alphabet, and if they guessed correctly, we gave them a message stating that letter is in the word.
+If they guess the wrong letter, we tell them the letter is not in the word through the incorrectLetters function.
+After every failed guess attempt, we subtract one try from their number of attempts using our drawMan function.
+When the player guesses the correct word or guesses every letter in the word, we give an output message stating that the player has won the game.
+If the player attempts to guess the word but fails, we allow the player to continue playing until the user runs out of attempts.
+Once the user is out of guesses and fails to discover the word, we produce a statement saying they lost the game and we state what the word was.##
+##We have implemented multiple precautions for error handling.
+For any special characters or numbers that are typed in, we wanted to produce an error message to limit the guesses to letters only.
+Also, we produce an error message for any letter that has been previously guessed in order to prevent tries to be lost over repeat letters.
+When the player attempts to guess the complete word, if the guess does not match the length of the word, we want to warn the player that it does not have the same amount of letters.##

 ## Displaying the incorrect letters
 def incorrectLetters(guess):
     print ("The incorrect letters you have guessed are: " +str(guess))

+##This function is used to give a letter bank for the user to refer to while playing.
+We want to allow the user to know their previous guesses, which can help prevent repeat letters.
+Although we have precautions to prevent this error, we want to make our program as user friendly as possible.
+We give a letter bank of incorrect letter guesses because the letters that were guessed correctly can be already be seen.##

 ## Hangman Board
 def drawMan (tries):